 One exceptional Amnesty International USA (AIUSA) student activist will receive the Kristof Fellowship for his or her outstanding efforts on behalf of human rights.
-The Fellow will be awarded a ten-week residency with an AIUSA Regional Field Organizer with whom she or he will work closely on individual cases, human rights crises, and grassroots organizing and campaigning at the regional and national level.
-The Fellowship will promote a deeper understanding of human rights work, strengthen the Fellow's organizing and advocacy skills, and further prepare her or him to be an effective life-long activist.
-The Kristof Fellow will work out of one of the regional offices based on their preference and the best possible match between their interests and skillset and the organizing needs identified by the region.
-The offices are located in Atlanta, Chicago, San Francisco, New York and Washington DC.
+The Fellow will be awarded an ten-week residency with an AIUSA Regional Field Organizer with whom she or he will work closely on individual cases, human rights crises, and grassroots organizing and campaigning at the regional and national level.
+The Fellowship will promote a deeper understanding of human rights work, strengthen the Fellow’s organizing and advocacy skills, and further prepare her or him to be an effective life-long activist.
+The Kristof Fellow will work out of either the New York or San Francisco office based on the best possible match between their interests and skillset and the organizing needs identified by the region.

-The Fellow's residency expenses for the ten-week period, including airfare to and from the regional office, will be covered by a $4,500 stipend.
+The Fellow's residency expenses for the ten-week period, including airfare to and from the New York or San Francisco office, will be covered by a $4,500 stipend.

 The Fellow will join dynamic, in-progress efforts on all priority bodies of work, building knowledge of domestic and international human rights issues and learning the channels and practices by which Amnesty International delivers much-needed public and governmental scrutiny to end suffering and violation of human rights.
-The Fellow will also be provided travel to AIUSA's 2013 Annual General Meeting in Washington DC, where her or his efforts and achievements will be formally honored in Ladis Kristof's name.
+The Fellow will also be provided travel to AIUSA's 2014 Annual General Meeting in Chicago, where her or his efforts and achievements will be formally honored in Ladis Kristof's name.